moahmed2k15/moahmed2k15/README.md

 - 👋 Hi, I’m Monem Ahmed
 - 👀 I’m an Embedded Software Engineer with a keen interest in Machine Learning.
 - 🌱 I’m currently learning Deep Learning.
-- 💞️ I’m looking to collaborate on computer vision application development for Real Time systems.
+- 💞️ I’m looking to collaborate on computer vision application development for real-time systems.
 - 📫 Find me at [Linkedin](https://www.linkedin.com/in/monem-ahmed-kuet/)